 When should you call a doctor?

 If you have symptoms of the illness, do not go to a health facility without calling first.
-Calling first will help the health care team take better care of you and protect others from the illness.
+Calling first will help the care team take better care of you and protect others from the illness.

-Call a doctor now if:
+Contact a doctor now if:

 • You have flu-like symptoms and you may have been exposed to the virus.

 • You have been in close contact with someone who is infected with the virus.
 You may need to watch for symptoms and avoid exposing others to the virus.
+Some people who have been around others with an Ebola infection, like friends or family, may be able to get the vaccine.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.